 Cohorts: The University of Alabama joined to assist and support the first cohort in 2021 where seven more campuses adopted.
 The 2022 cohort added six additional campuses in adopting the Charter.
-As of March 2023, two campuses in the 2023 cohort have adopted the Charter.
+As of November 2023, six campuses in the 2023 cohort have adopted the Charter.
 The cohort approach has allowed the campuses to work together and learn from each other, as well as having the network amplify the celebration.
 Each year, campuses will self-select into a new cohort to begin their adoption journey.
 For a full list of those who have adoped, please click here.